Unit 1, 103 Kempsie Road

 First an introduction

-Click here and click here for some remarks and stats on "To what extent is COBOL still being used in 2019?"
-The $2 trillion said to have been invested over 60 years in myriads of flowcharts and systems does play its part.
-Many acknowledge that, while verbose, it is the most readable, understandable and self-documenting programming language in use today.
-Well written code is both straightforward and robust — in a business English-like way — explaining why financial institutions have depended on it so much.
-But yes the increasing dearth of experienced programmers will cause ongoing issues.
+Click here and here for some remarks/stats on "To what extent is COBOL still being used in 2019?"
+The $2 trillion said to have been invested over its 60 years via myriads of flowcharts and systems continues to play its part.
+While verbose, it is the most readable, understandable and self-documenting programming language available.
+Well written code is straightforward and robust — in a professional English-like way — explaining why financial institutions continue to depend on it.
+But the increasing dearth of experienced programmers will cause ongoing issues.